sonatype-nexus-community/the-cla/README.md

 - `REACT_APP_COMPANY_NAME`, `REACT_APP_CLA_APP_NAME`, `REACT_APP_GITHUB_CLIENT_ID`

-Additionally, to communicate with the GitHub API, you will need to have the pem file that is generated when you setup your GitHub App, in the root of this repo.
-All of our scripts have it named `the-cla.pem`, so if you name it that, you change nothing and the Docker build works, etc...
+Additionally, to communicate with the GitHub API, you will need to have the pem file that is generated when you set up your GitHub App, in the root of this repo.
+All of our scripts have it named `the-cla.pem`, so if you name it that, you change nothing, and the Docker build works, etc...

 ### Deploy Application to AWS